turecross321/SoundShapesServer/docs/index.md

   "Albums": [
     {
       "Id": "a603d25f-4324-41df-b573-c143679bb7f2",
-      "Artist": "DJ Khaled the Second",
+      "Author": "DJ Khaled the Second",
       "Name": "We Not The Best",
       "LinerNotes": "<html><h1>This is still a Title!</h1><h2>This is a header!</h2><p>This is a paragraph!</p></html>",
       "TotalLevels": 2,